3D Printing

 1. The library reserves the right to refuse any 3D print request.

-3. The library will not be liable for functional failure of, or injuries or property damage caused by, objects or materials made through the use of our 3D printer.
+3. The library will not be liable for the functional failure of, injuries, or property damage caused by objects or materials made using the 3D printer.
 We strongly recommend that the 3D printer not be used to make objects that could prove harmful or that would result in significant cost to the user if they fail.

 Submit your 3D printing request